luk036/luk036.github.io/minmax-placement.md

 count: false
 class: nord-dark, middle, center

-# Some thoughts about Global placement (confidential)
+# Some thoughts on global placement (confidential)

 ## @luk036

-2021-10-22
+2021-10-23

 ---

 ## Who should be blamed for the congestion problem?

-- chicken-egg arguments
+- The chicken-and-egg dilemma
-- A simple fact has been ignored for 50 years?
+- A simple fact that has been ignored for 50 years?
-- And why it is possible?
+- And why is it possible?

 ---

 ## A1.
-Not enough routing resource.
+There are not enough wiring resource.

-- Obviously not!
-Some has too much, some has too little.
+- Apparently not!
+Some too much, some too little.
-- Must be placer's problem.
+- It must be the placer's problem.

 ---

 ## A2.
-Squared objective to blame
+The squared objective is to blame

-- In order to smooth-out the objective function.
+- To smoothing the objective function.
-- Everyone knew it, didn't it?
+- We all know that, don't we?
 - No!
-Afterwards, original objective function had been used.
+The original objective function has since been used.
-- "Convex non-smooth function"

 ---

 ## A3.
-HPWL to blame
+HPWL is to blame

-- Half-perimeter wire-lenght
-- Under-estimated when n > 3
+- Half-perimeter wirelenght is underestimated when n > 3
-- Everyone knew it, didn't it?
+- We all know that, don't we?
-- No!
-Afterwards, compensation factor had been used.
+- No! some compensation factor has since been used.
-- Congestion map, actual routing model...
+- Moreover, congestion map, actual wirelength model has been tried.
-- Gradually, algorithmic experts replaces the engineering experts
+- Gradually, algorithm experts replaced the electronic engineering experts

 ---

-## What 孔子 said?
+## What did 孔子 say?

 - "不患寡而患不均"
-- "不均" means "unfair", not "uneven distribution"
+- "不均" means "unfair", not "unevenness"
 - Cantonese: "均真"
-- A simple fact: whenever the objective is total-wirelength, the problem will not go away.
+- A simple fact: as long as the objective is the total wirelength, the problem will not go away.
-- Why I couldn't think of it eariler?
-Because the "answers" have been provided for years.
+- Why didn't I think of this sooner?
+- Well, because those "answers" have been provided for years.
-- By the way, who's care the total-wirelength now?
+- By the way, who still cares about the total-wirelength now in industry?

 ---

-## Fairness while reducing total-wirelength
+## Achieving fairness while reducing total wirelength

 - Min-max fairness： minimize the worst wire-length
 - Bonus: Min-max is usually (if not always) easier to solve than total-sum.
-- Aware of Proportional Fairness
+- Aware of proportional fairness: weighted cost
 - Related paper:
-      A. Kahng, S. Mantik and I. L. Markov, Min-Max Placement For Large-Scale Timing Optimization, ISPD'03.
+    A. Kahng, S. Mantik and I. L. Markov, Min-Max Placement For Large-Scale Timing Optimization, ISPD'03. (minimize the worst delay path)

 ---

-## Separate x- and y-direction.
+## Separate x- and y-directions.
 Why?

 ![](R-C.jpeg)